 On top of that, she’s no stranger to talking about her challenges with mental health.
 And it’s that intersection between a high-flying cycling career and living with depression that our Mindset Matters film, Breaking the Cycle, is all about.

-So this Mental Health Awareness week, we wanted to share the mental health wisdom that we’ve learned from Jools and her fantastic book, Back in the Frame
+So this Mental Health Awareness week, as a B2B healthcare digital agency, we wanted to share the mental health wisdom that we’ve learned from Jools and her fantastic book, Back in the Frame

 Naming our demons

 In her book, Jools calls depression Sparks.

 She admits in the beginning it was a way to avoid the stigma she felt around the word depression.
 And describes the sensation of ‘blinding flashes of light laced with negative thoughts.’

 But she’s not alone – giving a name to mental health conditions is a practice recommended by some mental health therapists.
 It works by separating ‘you’ from your depression or anxiety.